Tky0327/Bank-Loan-Data-Analysis/README.md

 ### Data Sources

 Bank Loan Data: The primary data set used for this data is the 'financial_loan.csv' file.
-[Download here]

 ### Tools